 Welcome back to the nineteenth feature from the Collective Series by The Idle Man.
 Where we meet up with interesting men who either work in the creative industry, or we just admire the work they do.
-Styled in our most recent collections, drops, and photographed by our Editor Cal McIntyre, read the full feature below as we believe it's more about what we do, rather than what we wear.
+Styled in our most recent collections, drops, and written in the words of our Editor Georgia Jackson, read the full feature below as we believe it's more about what we do, rather than what we wear.
 To shop the products JP Cooper is wearing simply click the images.

 Meet JP Cooper, the voice behind the 2017 summer hit “September Song”.
 Although he was born in Manchester, music wasn’t the first thing on Cooper's mind, who was, in fact, a keen sportsman.
 It wasn’t until he grew into his teen years and found an interest in music, particularly falling for the grunge scene.
 From playing in his room to forming a band in school to creating the 2017 tune, Cooper has been creating smooth and soulful sounds which have lead to his career rocketing and being picked by the leaders of the MOBO Awards and Island Records.